Hunter Renfrow: College career

 from quarterback Deshaun Watson with one second remaining in the game.

 In 2018, Renfrow won the Burlsworth Trophy, given to the best college player who began his career as a walk-on.
 In his final collegiate season in 2018, his receiving total declined slightly, as he recorded 49 receptions for 544 receiving yards and one receiving touchdown.
-However, he did help Clemson win its second national championship in three years.
+However, he would help Clemson win its second national championship in three years.